eyaghmour07/ActivityOS/README.md

 **Local-first desktop analytics for how you actually spend your workday.**

-ActivityOS tracks which applications you use and turns that into explainable focus metrics — sessions, distractions, baselines, and goals.
+ActivityOS tracks which applications you use and turns that into explainable focus metrics: sessions, distractions, baselines, and goals.
 Everything stays on your machine.
 No accounts, no cloud, no keylogging, no screenshots.

 Built with **C++20**, **Qt 6**, and **SQLite**.